tri-cods/html-css/sections/rules.md

 The formatting of the text on your page should change accordingly.
 Your `<h1>` should be orange and italic, for example.

-What are some other selectors you might set for different HTML elements?
-Do a quick Google search for a CSS element that changes the appearance of your page, such as putting a border around an element.
+What are some other rules you might set for different HTML elements?
+Do a quick Google search for a CSS rule that changes the appearance of your page, such as putting a border around an element.

 [<<<Back](integration.md) | [Next>>>](filter.md)